Full Professor at the Department of Cognitive Robotics, Faculty 3mE, Delft University of Technology, The Netherlands.

 I also enjoy outreach and presenting to different crowds about how humans and technology interact: from theatre performances and Gala van de Wetenschap 2015 to lectures for Universiteit van Nederland, and from a photo-comic for children to interviews on national TV programs like “Witteman Ontdekt“, “De Volmaakte Mens“, and “Kennis van Nu“.
 For presentations and media appearances I’m currently represented by Bukman Management.

 Apart from being a scientist, I have a not-so-secret alter ego as a drummer.
 In the period of 1999-2014 I’ve recorded four albums, twelve video clips and have played over 400 shows in three different continents.
-Other things I love to do include traveling, philosophy, mythology, cooking, art in many of its forms and – recently, being a dad!
+Other things I love to do include traveling, philosophy, mythology, cooking, art in many of its forms and – since 2017 – being a dad!